barichello/openQDA/README.md

-# OpenQDA
+# Pipoca (formerly OpenQDA)

-Web-based software to do qualitative analysis of images.
+Web-based software to do qualitative analysis.
+So far, the software supports images and videos.

 This software was created to help me organize and analyse the data I collected for my Ph.D. research project.
 In certain sense, this software is the first step towards an open alternative for NVivo.